 Software should use the VMREAD and VMWRITE instructions to access the different fields in the current VMCS (see Section 24.10.2).
 Software should never access or modify the VMCS data of an active VMCS using ordinary memory operations, in part because the format used to store the VMCS data is implementation-specific and not architecturally defined, and also because a logical processor may maintain some VMCS data of an active VMCS on the processor and not in the VMCS region.
 The following items detail some of the hazards of accessing VMCS data using ordinary memory operations:

-- Any data read from a VMCS with an ordinary memory read does not reliably reflect the state of the VMCS.
-Results may vary from time to time or from logical processor to logical processor. - Writing to a VMCS with an ordinary memory write is not guaranteed to have a deterministic effect on the VMCS.
-Doing so may cause the VMCS to become corrupted (see below).
+Any data read from a VMCS with an ordinary memory read does not reliably reflect the state of the VMCS.
+Results may vary from time to time or from logical processor to logical processor.